 The Alzheimer’s Association does a wonderful job of raising awareness and raising funds for research to find a cure for this horrible disease.
 Visit ALZ.org for more details, including a Doctor’s Appointment Checklist that you can complete ahead of time and take with you when you visit.

 At Home Helpers of Media, we understand how to work with families as they face an Alzheimer’s diagnosis.
 Those in the early stages might benefit from our line of Direct Link® personal emergency response systems and medical alert systems, which provide 24-hour monitoring and peace of mind for families.
-Further, we have Exceptional Caregivers who are experienced in providing compassionate dementia care.
+Our Exceptional Caregivers are experienced in providing compassionate dementia care.
 They understand it’s the disease, not the client, which can be difficult to treat as it progresses.
-We’ll work with the family to match you with the right Caregiver for your situation.
+We’ll match the family with the right Caregiver for your needs.

-I invite you to contact us at 610-358-1110 or visit our website www.homehelpershomecare.com/media to schedule a free consultation to see how we can tailor an in-home care plan that meets the needs of your loved one and provides you the peace of mind you deserve.
-Our Vision is to be the extended family when the family can’t be there by delivering the same exceptional care we would want for our own loved one.
+Contact us at 610-358-1110 to schedule a free consultation to see how we can tailor an in-home care plan that meets the needs of your loved one and provides you with peace of mind.
+Our Vision is to be the extended family when the family can’t be there by delivering the same Exceptional Care we would want for our own loved ones.
 We take this seriously and would love to work with you to design a plan that meets your needs and budget.